TomerAzuz/Dijkstra-vEBT/README.md

 1. To generate a new graph, select the number of nodes and density and click on 'generate graph'.
 2. Click on a vertex to set it as the source vertex.
 3. Click on another vertex to set it as the destination vertex.
-4. Click on the find shortest path button to run the visualization.
+4. Click on the 'find shortest path' button to run the visualization.